asifsemail/project1/Readme.md

 ## Visualizations

-Various visualizations were created throughout the project, and all visual outputs are saved as `.png` files in the `AK_Output` directory.
+Various visualizations were created throughout the project, and all visual outputs are saved as `.png` files in multiple folders:  `AK_Output`, `graphs`, `jbrooks_plots_charts`, `kade_output_file.zip`, and `figsfolder`.
 Key visualizations include:

 - **Monthly Transaction Trends**: Time series of total monthly transaction amounts.
 - **Customer Loyalty by State**: Bar plots showing loyalty score by state.
 - **Spending Patterns by Age Group**: Heatmaps showing transaction amounts by age group and time of day.
 - **Fraud Forecasting**: Monthly and weekly fraud trends, highlighting high-risk periods.
 - **Loyalty Segments by Job Category**: Stacked bar charts showing loyalty segments by job category.
+- **LTV Forecast**: Using multiple forecasting models.

 ---

 ## Limitations

 - **.py file**: The UI demonstration in the Spenderlytics App folder is specific to this project and file.
+- **Fraud Forecasting Accuracy**: Further improvement could be made by integrating more advanced machine learning models for better fraud detection accuracy.

 ---